 USING YOUR PRIOR WORK EXCHANGE HOURS TO ATTEND BENEFITS AND SPECIAL EVENTS:

 Benefits and Special Events are designated as such to raise money for Spirit Rock.
 For this reason, we ask for a monetary contribution in addition to redeeming hours worked prior to the event.

 Benefits:Volunteers can exchange four hours of previously accrued hours to reduce the cost of some Benefits by 50% of the low-end of the sliding scale fee.
-Hours must be completed two weeks prior to the date of the Benefit and the fee must be paid in advance to hold your spot.
+Hours must be completed two weeks prior to the date of the Benefit and the fee must be paid at the time you sign up in order to hold your spot.

 Volunteers are responsible for informing the Volunteer Coordinator of all hours served.
-If you are offering service on-site, please stop by the Volunteer Office to record your hours in the red binder so they can be accurately tracked.
-You may also email this information to email@example.com.
+If you are offering service on-site, please write your hours in one of the binders so they can be accurately tracked.
+Binders are located in the Volunteer Coordinator's office in the East Trailer, upstairs and downstairs in the Barn building, in the kitchen and in the housekeeping office.
+You may also email this information to firstname.lastname@example.org.
 Please include the project completed, date of service, hours served and the name of your staff supervisor.

 Spirit Rock is pleased to offer volunteer opportunities in fulfillment of Community Service requirements.
 Volunteers performing community service do not receive work exchange hours and may not trade community service hours toward a daylong or class series.